-From 2001-03, Bernstein served as president of worldwide television distribution for Lionsgate Entertainment after operating his own domestic distribution banner, Mercury, since 1999.
+A 2018 Broadcasting & Cable Hall of Fame honoree, Bernstein served as president of worldwide television distribution for Lionsgate Entertainment from 2001-03 after operating his own domestic distribution banner, Mercury, since 1999.
 There, he launched a number of first-run action hours in domestic syndication, including Relic Hunter, starring Tia Carrere.

-Earlier in his career, Bernstein served as VP of advertiser-supported and cable programming at Reeves Entertainment from 1990-1993.
+From 1990-93, Bernstein served as VP of advertiser-supported and cable programming at Reeves Entertainment.
 At Reeves, Bernstein was involved in a variety of international and cable co-productions.
 He also packaged the special We’re Expecting for ABC, bringing Procter & Gamble and Prudential Insurance on board to sponsor the acclaimed program.

-From 1984-90, Bernstein served as executive VP/director of advertising sales for LBS Communications, where he oversaw in excess of $100 million in annual billings.
-During his tenure there, he was involved in bringing such hit programming as Fame, 21 Jump Street and Family Feud into the syndication marketplace.
+During a span stretching from 1984-90 at LBS Communications, Bernstein oversaw in excess of $100 million in annual billings as director of advertising sales and, as executive VP, was involved in bringing such hit programming as Fame, 21 Jump Street and Family Feud into the syndication marketplace.

 Bernstein worked in the television department of ad agencies Ogilvy & Mather, McCann Erikson and Kenyon and Eckhardt from 1981-84.
-In his final year there, he packaged The Last Days of Patton, starring George C. Scott, for CBS.
+In his final year Kenyon and Eckhardt, he packaged The Last Days of Patton, starring George C. Scott, for CBS.
 The movie was financed and sponsored by Chrysler.